pkgeo-org/hydeout/_posts/2018-05-06-VectorTileWorkshop-Windows10.md

 + __Requires Windows 10 Pro  or Enterprise__
 + Download [Docker Community Edition for Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows)
 + Double Click the Docker for Windows Installer.exe file
-    + Follow the instructions
+    + Follow the instructions and accept default settings
-    + You will be asked to provide your password durring installation
+    + You may be asked to provide your password durring installation
+	+ You may be asked to restart your computer to complete the installation.
+If your computer restarts, you will need to reenable Hyper-V as explained in step 1 above.
 + Start Docker for Windows from the Start Menu
 + Turn on Drive Sharing
     + Open the settings for Docker
     + Select the _Share Drives_ option ![screen shot](/assets/images/windows10pro_docker_share_drives.png "Docker Share Drives Settings") [_image source_](https://forums.docker.com/t/volume-mounts-in-windows-does-not-work/10693/6)
     + Check the box next to "C"
     + Click _OK_ and you will be prompted for credentials with admin privileges
-+ Check that all needed users are in the local docker-users group for your machine
++ If Docker was installed with an admin account different from your user account, you will need to check that your user is in the local docker-users group for your machine

 ## 3. Install a GDAL/OGR tools container ##
 + Start a PowerShell Terminal with your normal user privileges.
 In other words do not start as admin as you did before.